Rose McDermott: Research

 McDermott has applied prospect theory to U.S. foreign policy behavior.

-In her publication, "Man is by nature a political animal: Evolution, Biology and Politics", she has focused on differentiating between conservatism and liberalism, rather than between democrats and republicans, and investigates how respectively conservatives and liberals experience the world differently.
+In her publication, "Man is by nature a political animal: Evolution, Biology and Politics", she has focused on differentiating between conservatism and liberalism, rather than between Democrats and Republicans, and examines how individuals with conservative and liberal orientations perceive and interpret the world in fundamentally distinct ways.
 Before beginning the research it is recognized that your ideology is the result of processes of socialization and due to your environment, however this doesn't tell the whole story.
 The relative genetic importance is common in between cultures, however the relative influence from family and environment varies a lot depending on the society and the time.

 A part of this research was carried out by having test persons look at different photos, and by eye tracking techniques, tracking what their eyes focused on.
 This could be related to their political ideology.
 An example would be that liberals tend to look at emotions - eyes, faces - compassion for a specific person or situation.
 Whereas conservatives would focus on authorities, a threat etc. The conclusion of this would be, that even though looking at the same photo, the persons would have different experiences of the same situation.

 This is interesting and relevant in regards to politics, because it's then possible to track the reaccion and therefore the difference in ideology, but also how different people experience different actions by governments, political actions etc. Furthermore, it shows that ideology has a greater personal impact, than just politics, but also actually defines certain characteristics and personal values.

 Other researches carried out was by using human smell - having different test persons smell other people, and whether the ideology actually also had an impact here.
 They could conclude that liberals prefer the smell of liberals and conservatives prefer the smell of other conservatives, even though not knowing the ideology of the person they smelled.

 An overall conclusion was that biology has a greater impact on politics than maybe expected.
 That politics not only has to do with the mindset or ideas about societal structures, but rather carved values, that define how you experience the world.